GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/08.271-280/09.God-of-Life-and-Light/docs.md

 ---
+title: |
-title: 279.
-God of Life and Light
+    279. God of Life and Light - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 279.
+God of Life and Light.
+God of life and God of light, Robed in all Thy glory might, Shed upon us from above Beams of Thine abiding love.
+Bless us with Thy peace today, While within Thy courts we stay.
+    keywords:  |
-    keywords: Christ in Song, God of Life and Light, God of life and God of light,
+        Christ in Song, adventhymnals, advent hymnals, God of Life and Light, God of life and God of light.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 279. GOD OF LIFE AND LIGHT
+####  Christ in Song,

 ```txt
 1.